 Active Duty Exit

-Minnie A. Kavanaugh was the daughter of Jerry Taylor Kavanaugh and Minnie K. Kavanaugh.
-In the 1910 U.S. Census, Minnie, the younger, was listed as Minnie Kavanaugh, Jr. The family lived in Germantown (Clark County), KY.
-In the 1920 Census, the family lived in Lexington, KY.
-In the 1930 Census and 1939 city directory, the family was still living in Lexington and Minnie A. Kavanaugh was a beautician.
-Her mother owned the beauty salon.
+Minnie was the daughter of Jerry Taylor Kavanaugh and Minnie K. Kavanaugh.
+In the 1910 U.S. Census, Minnie the younger was listed as Minnie Kavanaugh, Jr. The family lived in Germantown (Clark County), KY.
+In the 1920 Census, the family lived in Lexington.
+In the 1930 Census and 1939 city directory, the family was still living in Lexington, where Minnie A. Kavanaugh was a beautician in her mother's beauty salon.

 In 1943, Minnie A. Kavanaugh enlisted in the Army.
-She was back in Lexington in 1945 and managed the beauty salon for the next decade.
-Minnie A. Kavanaugh died in Lexington, KY, and she is buried in Cove Haven Cemetery.
+In 1945 she was back in Lexington, where she managed the beauty salon for the next decade.
+She died in Lexington and is buried in Cove Haven Cemetery.

-* Prior to 1947, there was the Army Air Forces.
+* Prior to 1947, Prior to 1947, the Army Air Forces was the designation for airborne aspects of the military.
 The U.S. Air Force became a separate military service with the National Security Act of 1947.
-There were women who continued in the Army while performing Air Force duties.
-The following year, 1948, women in the Women's Army Corps (WAC) were able to transfer to Women in the Air Force (WAF).
-See Women in the Air Force, an Air University libguide.
+Some women continued in the Army while performing Air Force duties.
+In 1948 women in the Women's Army Corps (WAC) were able to transfer to Women in the Air Force (WAF).
+See Women in the Air Force, an Air University research guide.

 Kentucky County & Region